SamyPesse/glass.py/README.md

 Glass.py uses Flask, Requests and Rauth.

-I started this project for testing devellopement of applications for Glass using Mirror API but i'm not part of Explorer Program, so this library will soon contain an emulator.
+I started this project for testing development of applications for Glass using Mirror API, but I'm not part of Explorer Program, so this library will soon contain an emulator.

 ## Features